merenlab/anvio.org/install/macos_stable.md

 ## (3) Setup an anvi'o environment

-{% include install/environment_setup_initial.md %}

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">Working with Apple silicon</span>

-If you are using a computer with Apple silicon (like a M1 or M2 MacBook), you will find that some conda packages are not available, like older versions of python (3.6).
+If you are using a computer with Apple silicon (like a M1 or M2 MacBook), you will find that some conda packages are not available (like bioconda packages).
 To avoid this issue, you can run the following command (only once) after activating the environment:

 ```bash
 conda config --env --set subdir osx-64
 ```
 </div>

+{% include install/environment_setup_initial.md %}

 {% include install/conda_packages.md %}